- Search The Registry

 In 1969 the Pennsylvania Athletic Club publicly acknowledged Cummings as Penn's first black captain of a varsity team.
 Dr. Cummings practiced dentistry in Harlem from 1920 until his retirement in 1969.
-In New York he continued to fight racial discrimination; in the 1930s his efforts helped to open up the Dental Society of New York to allow Jews and Blacks to become members.
+In New York, he fought racial discrimination; in the 1930s, his efforts helped open up the Dental Society of New York to allow Jews and Blacks to become members.
 He married Blanche M. Rudd of Hamburg, Virginia.
-His dental office was at the same address as their apartment at 2340 Seventh Avenue.
+His dental office was at the same address as their apartment, 2340 Seventh Avenue.

 Cummings remained physically fit even in his senior years; at age 85 and wearing his Penn varsity sweater, he surprised a young engineering student by passing him on a lap around the Franklin Field track.
 Cummings died in Harlem at age 97 on December 2, 1991.